The flying fish model:

 – \(T_0\) is the reference time in the absence of quantum transitions,

-– \(M_{\text{spinor}}\) is the total energy contribution from the spinor field,
+– \(\rho_{\text{spinor}}\) is the energy density of the spinor field,

-– \(r\) is the distance from a massive object,
+– \(r\) is a spatial factor,

 – \(c\) is the speed of light.